grafana/agent/README.md

 testing the agent.
 See the [docker-compose README](./example/docker-compose/README.md) and the [k3d example README](./example/k3d/README.md) for more information.

+## Release schedule

+Starting with the v0.28 release on 2022-09-20, a new minor release is planned to be created every 6 weeks.
+This includes a release for Grafana Agent and Grafana Agent Operator.

+The release schedule is best-effort, and releases may be moved forward or backwards if needed.
+The planned release date for future minor releases are not changed if one minor release is moved.

+Patch and security releases may be created at any time.

 ## Prometheus Vendoring

 The Grafana Agent vendors a downstream Prometheus repository maintained by